legend-exp/remage/docs/manual/install.md

 - Make sure that you don't have the anacoda channels enabled in your conda environment, otherwise incompatibilities can arise with the conda-forge repo [(see upstream docs)](https://conda-forge.org/docs/user/transitioning_from_defaults/).
-  You can directly create an evironment with only the conda-forge channel
+  You can directly create an environment with only the conda-forge channel
   enabled:
   ```console
   $ conda create -n remage-env --channel conda-forge --override-channels python=3.13